mylxsw/heimdall/README.md

-# DB-Tools
+# Heimdall

-DB-Tools is a database tools specially designed for MySQL.
+Heimdall is a database tools specially designed for MySQL.
 Using it, you can directly import xlsx or csv file to database or export SQL query results to various file formats.
 Currently, it supports JSON/YAML/Markdown/CSV/XLSX/HTML/text, etc.

 ## Command Line Options

-**db-tools** support below commands
+**heimdall** support below commands

 - **import** data from xlsx or csv file to database table
 - **export** SQL query results to various file formats